stringparser/v8-callsites/readme.md

 ## why

-You want to specify how many frames are recorded and from which function the stack should be traced back.
+You would like to set how many frames are recorded (`Error.stackTraceLimit`) and from which function the stack should be traced back (`Error.captureStackTrace`).

 It serves for the same use cases implemented on this cool modules